prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_accumulation_new(const wchar_t* name,
     const wchar_t* source, uint class_id, uint limit);
 ```
-This constructor creates a uniquely named Accumulation trigger that that checks for new instances of Objects that meet the Triggers (optional) criteria, while accumulating the number of occurrences over consecutive frames.
+This constructor creates a uniquely named Accumulation trigger that that checks for new instances of Objects that meet the Triggers criteria, while accumulating the number of occurrences over consecutive frames.
 New instance identification is based on Tracking Id, with the current accumulative occurrence value reported after each frame.
 The Trigger generates an ODE occurrence invoking all ODE Actions once for **per-frame** until the Trigger limit is reached.

 Note: Adding Actions to an Accumulation Trigger that require Object metadata during invocation - Object-Capture and Object-Fill as examples - will result in a non-action when invoked.